Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: Background

 \subsection{Multilinear Polynomials}

 ZKPs like HyperPlonk use \emph{multilinear polynomials}, that are \textit{linear} in each of their variables.
 For example, is multilinear because the maximum degree of individual variables is one.
-ZKP protocols use a general representations of multilinear polynomials, shown below for a 2-variable multilinear polynomial:
+ZKP protocols use a general representation of multilinear polynomials, shown below for a 2-variable multilinear polynomial:

-These representations map cleanly to hardware, since we can store polynomials as lookup tables indexed by the binary values of $(x_1, x_2)$.
+This representation defines polynomials using evaluations at specific input points (e.g., $f(1, 0) = a_2$) rather than using coefficients of symbolic terms (e.g., $x_1x_2$).
+Just as a degree-$d$ polynomial is uniquely determined by $d+1$ coefficients, it can also be uniquely defined by its values at $d+1$ distinct points.
+This representation then maps cleanly to hardware in the form of lookup tables.
+For example, for a 2-variable multilinear polynomial, the binary values of $(x_1, x_2)$ index into the table to get the corresponding evaluation.
 In general, a multilinear polynomial with $\mu$ variables $x_1 \ldots x_\mu$ can be stored in a lookup table of $2^\mu$ entries.
 As we will discuss in Section \ref{sec: hyperplonk_protocol}, HyperPlonk uses multilinear polynomials as building blocks for higher-degree polynomials on which we then perform SumCheck and other computations.
-In the rest of the paper, we will use the term \textit{MLE table} to refer to these lookup data structures (MLE stands for "multilinear extensions" \cite{thaler_proofs_args_zk}; the word ``extension" reflects the fact that these polynomials can also be evaluated at non-binary, or extended, values).
+In the rest of the paper, we will use the term \textit{MLE table} to refer to these lookup data structures (MLE stands for ``multilinear extensions'' \cite{thaler_proofs_args_zk}; the word ``extension'' indicates that these polynomials can be evaluated at non-boolean, or extended, values).